MileHacker Logo

 SIM Cards & eSIMs

-• Local SIM cards purchased at official stores with passport.
+• Local SIM cards purchased at official stores by showing a passport.

-• Airalo and other eSIM options for data upon landing.
+• Airalo and other eSIM options for data when the plane lands.

 • Good coverage and data speeds.
 Consider Solis Wi-Fi for portable devices.